codejedi365/performance-press/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ### Your Environment

--   Bulletpress Version: <!-- Version in question where bug occurs -->
+-   Performance-Press Version: <!-- Version in question where bug occurs -->
 <!-- _please verify that the bug exists in the latest release_ -->
 -   OS: <!-- Operating system you are using -->
 -   Browser: <!-- Runtime environment & relevant settings -->